FWolowitz/VSCode-Epitech/README.md

 Implement snippets for C++ files and for Makefiles in Visual Studio Code and an update script.

-Useful extensions:
-Download the Nicolas Polomack's extension in the marketplace Or
-Go in VSCode, press Ctr+P and paste ext install nicolaspolomack.epitech-c-cpp-headers then press enter and download the extension.

 How to:

+Run the installation script (Fedora only):
+Execute the "FEDORA_INSTALL.sh" script and enter your user's password.

-Run the installation script:
+Run the setup script:
-Execute the "INSTALL" script and all the following steps will be done automatically.
+Execute the "SETUP.sh" script and all the following steps will be done automatically.

 Update:
 Put the script in your bin, chmod it and put it in your .bashrc.